bennyschmidt/ragdoll/README.md

 - **Distinct Personalities**: Answers to questions are always rephrased from the first-person perspective in the style of a persona that you define.
 Because you're asked to define things like prose, tone, and even art style, Arthas is able to generate the appropriate prompts for your persona, resulting in statements the target persona would perceivably say.

 - **Extensible**: Arthas can be ran [as an API](https://github.com/bennyschmidt/Arthas.AI/tree/master/arthas-api), in [a React app](https://github.com/bennyschmidt/Arthas.AI/tree/master/arthas-react), as [a CLI](https://github.com/bennyschmidt/ArthasGPT/blob/master/src/index.js), or as a [a dependency](https://www.npmjs.com/package/arthasgpt) in your application.
-It defaults to GPT 3.5 for text and DALL-E 2 for images, but you can define your own models too ("bring your own models").
+It uses [Ollama](https://github.com/run-llama/LlamaIndexTS/blob/main/packages/core/src/llm/ollama.ts) for text so you can choose from a [wide range of models](https://ollama.com/library), and defaults to [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (txt2img) for images.

 -----